johnmm/nltk-wiki/FAQ.md

 as much detail as possible.
 Please include a code sample that permits us to replicate the problem. </blockquote>
 <li><b>What data sources does NLTK use and how can more be added?<br /></b><div style="margin-left:40px"><br />Dozens of corpora are available for use with NLTK (see the list of <a href="http://nltk.org/nltk_data/">available datasets</a>, and the <a href="http://nltk.org/howto/">Corpus HOWTO</a>).
 NLTK can be interfaced to other corpora; for instructions see section 2.1 of the <a href="http://nltk.org/book/ch02.html">NLTK book</a>, and consult the code in the <a href="https://github.com/nltk/nltk/tree/master/nltk/corpus/reader">corpus module</a>.
 Requests for advice in developing corpus readers for new formats should be posted to the <a href="http://groups.google.com/group/nltk-dev">nltk-dev mailing list</a>.
 Completed corpus readers should be submitted via the <a href="http://code.google.com/p/nltk/issues/list" rel="nofollow">Issue Tracker</a>.
 Please specify the location of the corpus and whether it can be redistributed with NLTK.<br /><br /></div></li><li><b>I'm planning some long-term research using NLTK; how long is the toolkit going to be supported?</b> </li><blockquote>We plan to continue supporting the toolkit for as long as
 possible.
-We published the NLTK book in 2009 and plan to support the toolkit for several years while the book is in active use, and while the developers are employed to teach natural language processing.
-Bug reports will be attended to as quickly as possible.
+We published the NLTK book in 2009 and a second edition is due out in 2016.
+We plan to support the toolkit while the book is in active use, and while the developers are employed in NLP research and teaching.
+Bug reports will be deal with as quickly as possible.
 </blockquote><li><b>Why is Python giving me a syntax error when I use NLTK?</b> </li><blockquote>NLTK requires Python version 2.6, 2.7, or Python 3.0 onwards.
 If you use an earlier
 version of Python you will see many syntax errors.<br /></blockquote>
 <li><b>What is the difference between NLTK and NLTK-Lite?</b> </li><blockquote>Since mid-2005, the NLTK developers have been creating a